 Campus Flower Beds and Planters

-Ornamental Grass Bed
+Ornamental Grass Garden

 Volunteer Appreciation Dinner

-The Fond du Lac County Master Gardener Association offers this scholarship in order to support and encourage students of our County to pursue careers in horticulture and related fields.
+The Fond du Lac County Master Gardener Association offers this scholarship to support and encourage students of our County to pursue careers in horticulture and related fields.
 The scholarship of $500.00 is available to a Fond du Lac County resident, a graduating senior, or one who is already studying in the fields listed below at a college or technical school.
 The student receiving this scholarship should be enrolled in a full-time formal program of higher education, and plan to, or is already majoring in horticulture or a related field, such as environmental science, garden, landscape, and floral design, etc.

 Fond du Lac County Master Gardener Association Accomplishment Reports